-Magnesium and Calcium— Few Americans ingest enough magnesium.
+Magnesium and Calcium— As mentioned, few Americans get enough Magnesium, and this goes hand in hand with Calcium deficiency.
 This is complicated, oddly enough, by public awareness of the need for calcium.
-Consuming too much calcium creates an imbalance in the ratio of calcium to magnesium.
-This makes magnesium supplementation a very wise whole-healthy choice, especially since adequate magnesium levels are vital in supporting how the body absorbs and properly utilizes calcium.
-The National Institutes of Health found that 2 out of 3 people are low on magnesium.*
+Consuming too much calcium creates an imbalance in the ratio of calcium to magnesium in the body.
+This means we need to up the ante on Mag, to balance the calcium.
+Magnesium is also vital in supporting how the body absorbs and properly utilizes calcium.

-B Vitamins – B vitamins are a catalyst for many of the body’s important chemical reactions.
-Runnin low on any of these vitamins can cause challenges in normal body functions and compromise immune response.
-Supplementing B vitamins is relatively easy.
-However, as with many other nutrients, more is not always better.
-Flooding the system with excessive quantities of B vitamins in the intestine may fuel an overgrowth of non-beneficial flora in the intestines—and much of the supplemented vitamin may not be absorbed in the body.
+B Vitamins – B Vitamins are a catalyst for many of the body’s important chemical reactions.
+When you run low on B Vitamins, you can experience challenges in normal body functions, and compromise your immune response in the process.
+Supplementing B vitamins is relatively easy, however, as with many other nutrients, more is not always better.
+Flooding the system with excessive quantities of B vitamins may fuel an overgrowth of non-beneficial flora in the intestines—and much of the supplemented vitamin may not be absorbed in the body.
 A “sustained-release” B vitamin complex is best.
 Also, it’s better to take a B vitamin complex, since the Bs work best together, rather than independently.*

-Many people run low on vitamin C today.
-According to the National Institutes of Health, maintaining healthy vitamin C levels is vital for: healthy hair and skin, periodontal health, healthy tooth enamel, healthy wound-healing, joint health, red blood cell health, balanced immune response, and healthy metabolism.*
+Many people run low on Vitamin C today.
+According to the National Institutes of Health, maintaining healthy Vitamin C levels is vital for: healthy hair and skin, periodontal health, healthy tooth enamel, joint health, red blood cell health, balanced immune response, and healthy metabolism.*

 Amino Acids – Amino acids are the “building blocks” of proteins and are necessary for virtually everything in our bodies, including most hormones and all neurotransmitters.
 Healthy levels of amino acids are associated with: healthy probiotic/Candida balance in the gut; healthy overall energy levels (especially L-Tryptophan and L-tyrosine); thyroid health (L-tyrosine plays a key role in the production of thyroid hormone); and healthy athletic recovery.
 Well-balanced dietary supplements can help maintain healthy levels of amino acids, but only while also striving to get enough high-quality protein in the diet.*